fh-erfurt/WS22_AurumBanking/README.md

 The **Activity/Fragement-Layer** are the "User Interface"-Layer, in which the user can interact with the app.
 In this layer the data will be only process and displayed into the specific form of the UI.

-The **Viemmodel-Layer** bypass the data into the **Activity/Fragement-Layer** from underlying data layer and process certain data for the overlying layers.
+The **Viemmodel-Layer** bypass the data into the **Activity/Fragment-Layer** from underlying data layer and process certain data for the overlying layers.

-The **Repository-Layer** is an abstraction layer between the **Viemmodel-Layer** and the **DAO-Layers**.
-This layer process the function and datas from both overlying and underlying layer.
+The **Repository-Layer** is an abstraction layer between the **Viewmodel-Layer** and the **DAO-Layers**.
+This layer process the function and data from both overlying and underlying layer.

-The **DAO-Layer** is used for the definition of the SQL-queries and fuction, which will be transformed into LiteSQL.
+The **DAO-Layer** is used for the definition of the SQL-queries and function, which will be transformed into LiteSQL.
 The input and output data will be operated by the CRUD-Methods.

 The **Database-Layer** is the stored data layer.